Cytnx-dev/Cytnx/docs/source/guide/contraction/contract.rst

 Contract(s)
 =============
-Cytnx provides rich UniTensor contraction interfaces, in this section we introduce several methods to contract a desired tensor network.
+Contractions of two tensors can be done with **Contract()**.
+Using this function, indices with the same labels on the two tensors are contracted. **Contracts()** provides the same functionality for more than two tensors.
+In this case, the contraction order can additionally be specified.

 Contract
 ------------------

-For the contraction of two UniTensor, we have the function **cytnx.Contract()** to do the job, what it does is simply contract the common labels of two UniTensors.
-Here is a example:
+The function **cytnx.Contract()** contracts all common labels of two UniTensors.
+For example:

 * In Python: